SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-In summary, the main contributions of this work are as follows: \begin{itemize} \item A frequency encoder based on Fourier transform is designed to capture global vessel features in the frequency domain with high efficacy.
-A cross-attention fusion module is further introduced to fuse complementary spatial and frequency features. \item A topological channel interaction module is developed to filter out task-irrelevant responses via explicit channel relationship modeling and effective information interaction. \item Our {\tt SPIRONet} markedly outperforms the state-of-the-art alternatives on two in-house datasets (\textit{CADSA} and \textit{CAXF}) and two public available benchmarks (\textit{DCA1} and \textit{XCAD}) with a real-time inference rate of 21 FPS\footnote{In intravascular intervention scenarios, the definition of ``real-time'' is 6$\sim$12 FPS due to the low capture frequency of medical equipments like X-ray systems~\cite{heidbuchel2014practical}.}. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item To address low-SNR vessel appearance and difficulties in identifying small or slender branches, dual encoders are proposed to capture complementary spatial and frequency vessel representations.
+A cross-attention fusion module is further introduced to fuse local vessel details and global spectral cues. \item To suppress interference from non-target vessels and vessel-like structures, a graph-based channel interaction module is developed to model channel-wise correlations and enable effective information interaction, thereby filtering out task-irrelevant responses. \item SPIRONet achieves favorable performance compared with state-of-the-art alternatives on two in-house datasets (\textit{CADSA} and \textit{CAXF}) and three publicly available benchmarks (\textit{DCA1}, \textit{XCAD}, and \textit{ARCADE}) while achieving a real-time inference rate of 21 FPS\footnote{In intravascular intervention scenarios, the definition of ``real-time'' is $6-12$ FPS due to the low capture frequency of medical equipment such as X-ray systems~\cite{heidbuchel2014practical}.}. \end{itemize}

-The remainder of this paper is organized as follows: Section~\ref{sec: related_works} briefly reviews current works related to this research.
-Section~\ref{sec: methodology} depicts the proposed {\tt SPIRONet} in detail.
-Section~\ref{sec: experimental_setup} introduces datasets utilized in experiments and model configurations.
-Quantitative and qualitative experimental results are presented in Section~\ref{sec: results}.
-Section~\ref{sec: discussion} gives a discussion about our model.
-Finally, Section~\ref{sec: conclusion} concludes this paper.
+The remainder of this paper is organized as follows: Section~\ref{sec:s2} briefly reviews related work.
+Section~\ref{sec:s3} describes SPIRONet in detail.
+Section~\ref{sec:s4} introduces datasets utilized in experiments and model configurations.
+Quantitative and qualitative experimental results are presented in Section~\ref{sec:s5}.
+Section~\ref{sec:s6} provides a detailed analysis of SPIRONet.
+Finally, Section~\ref{sec:s7} concludes this paper.